"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 Mass-producing coconut oil in this manner typically uses nutrient-removing heat, chemical solvents, bleaching agents and sometimes even hydrogenating processes, which can create trans fats.

-Fresh Shores Organic Virgin Coconut Oil is made without heat processing.
-The fresh coconuts are cold pressed to make a coconut emulsion.
+Fresh Shores Extra Virgin Coconut Oil is made without heat processing.
+The fresh coconuts are first cold pressed to make a coconut emulsion.
+After being chilled to help pull out the oils, the milk goes through a centrifuge, where the pure oil spins away from the water layer.
 This results in a pure and natural, organic, unrefined, and highly stable coconut oil.

 Even More Reasons to Replace Those Other Oils